oauth-wg/oauth-first-party-apps/draft-parecki-oauth-first-party-native-apps.md

 # Token Request

-The client makes a request to the token endpoint using the authorization code it obtained from the authorization challenge endpoint, according to Section 4.1.3 of {{RFC6749}}.
+The client makes a request to the token endpoint using the authorization code it obtained from the authorization challenge endpoint.

-TODO: Would it be better to define our own grant type instead of overloading the authorization code grant type?
-Probably, since there won't be a redirect_uri.

-TODO: In any case, document the parameters here.
+This specification does not define any additional parameters beyond the token request parameters defined in  Section 4.1.3 of {{RFC6749}}.
+However, notably the `redirect_uri` parameter will not be included in this request, because no `redirect_uri` parameter was included in the authorization request.

 ## Token Endpoint Error Response